learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Design_Patterns.md

 ## Types of Design Patterns
 In this short introduction, we will use an Objected Oriented Programming (OOP) language as the underlying programming languages.
-Please be awarer of the relationship between OOP and Design Patterns.
+Please be aware of the relationship between OOP and Design Patterns.
 Design Patterns are more general and can be applied to any programming languages, not just OOP ones; but good OOP principles usually adhere to design patterns closely.

 ### 1. Creational Patterns
 Creational patterns focus on object creation mechanisms, dealing with the process of object instantiation.